NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Shape of the Cloud Dragon.md

 **Prerequisites** Dragon Disciple Dedication
 * * *
 You've discovered how to transform yourself into a cloud dragon.
-Once per day, you can cast 7th-rank [[Spells/Dragon Form|Dragon Form]] as an innate arcane spell, transforming into a cloud dragon.
+Once per day, you can cast 7th-rank [[Dragon Form|Dragon Form]] as an innate arcane spell, transforming into a cloud dragon.
 The spell automatically heightens to 8th level if you're 16th level and 9th rank if you're 18th level.

 On a critical hit with an unarmed Strike gained from dragon form, you recharge the spell's breath weapon immediately.